When folks make DIY bar soap it often turns out too soft. We have the solution! Use these 5 tips to make your bar soap hard and long-lasting.

 Be sure to use pure salt that has no additives; any additives may affect the outcome of the final bars.

-Have you used one of these methods to make harder soap bars?
+Have you used one of these methods to make DIY bar soap harder?
 If so, how did it work?